Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 # **Description**

-The purpose of this personal project was to design and realize a system that would be implemented in bikes and vehicles in order to keep track of them.
+The purpose of this personal project is to design and realize a system that would be implemented in bikes and vehicles in order to keep track of them.
 Thus it is also designed to be build-able for small cost and be small as well.
 It is based on ATMEGA 328P (Arduino Nano), GPS module (BN-220) and GSM/GPRS module (Ai-Thinker A9).

-The main challenges I am interessed in are:
+The main challenges I am endeavouring to overcome in are:
 - How small can I make my prototype hardware ?
 - How small can I make my software ?
 - How long can my system stay alive in self-powered mode ?

-The idea behind how the system works will be described in details in [**Overview**](#overview) section.
+The idea behind how the system works will be described in details in the [**Overview**](#overview) section.

 # **Overview**

-As shown in following image, the location is acquisitioned from satellite using GPS receiver, then it will be preprocessed with Arduino Nano microcontroller which after that will send the location coordination to the server through GPRS module that will contain a valid SIM card.
-The request goes through the internet to the server side where website and database are located.
-The data acquired will be saved in database and displayed in the user's browser as a marker on the map.
+As shown in the following image, the location is acquired from satellite using GPS receiver, then it will be preprocessed with Arduino Nano microcontroller which after that will send the location coordinates to the server through GPRS module that will contain a valid SIM card.
+The request goes through internet to the server side where the website and database are located.
+The data acquired will be saved in database and displayed on the user's browser as a marker on the map.

 ![System Design Architecture](img/System_Design_Architecture.jpg)